Camp under the stars, spot elephant + giraffe on our mountain bike safari tour Namibia

 These hospitable lodges provide relative luxury in what is possibly one of the most remote areas on the planet.
 We have researched these areas extensively to select the most comfortable accommodation in the region, and we have planned the itinerary accordingly.

 While we encourage you to eat what the locals eat – organic traditional Namibian food – there is also the option of requesting simple western dishes.
 Most of the dishes in Namibia consist of a meat element, since vegetables are less widely available.
+A budget of around 2,500 N$ per person should cover any meals, drinks, sundries and local craft gifts for the duration of your adventure.

 - +Health + safety